sskspider/BioCloset/README.md

 # toolbox
-Snippets for tweaking molecular data
+Snippets for working with phylogenomic data